Ectropy/clockworkHeart/README.md

 warningSecs | int | Seconds before expiry to display warning.
 heartbeatFilepath | string | Filepath of file to send an Ajax post to in order to keep the session alive.
 expiryFilepath | string | Filepath of file to redirect to after session has expired.

 #### clockworkHeart.perpetual()
 ```javascript
 clockworkHeart.perpetual(days,hours,mins,secs,heartbeatFilepath);
 ```
-Send a constant heartbeat to the server to keep the session alive for as long as this JavaScript is running.
+Send a constant heartbeat to the server to keep the session alive for as long as the user's browser is open and is running JavaScript.
+It does this silently in the background without requiring any user interaction.

-Don't use this at the same time as `clockworkHeart.start()` or `clockworkHeart.restart()`.
-It's meant to be used as way of keeping a user's session alive as long as their browser is open--without requiring any user interaction.

 Argument | Data type | Description
 ---|---|---